chimera-linux/cports/Packaging.md

 The `cbuild` system is largely driven by hooks.
 A hook is a Python source file present in `cbuild/hooks/<section>`.
-Hooks take care of things such as distfile handling, environment setup, linting, cleanups, and even package generation and repo registration.
+Hooks take care of things such as sources handling, environment setup, linting, cleanups, and even package generation and repo registration.

 The section consists of the `init_`, `pre_`, `do_` or `post_` prefix plus